zzttzz/zzttzz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a thrid year Master candidate of the School of Computer Science, Peking University, supervised by Dr. Guoping Wang.
+I am a thrid year Master candidate of the School of Computer Science, Peking University, supervised by Prof. Guoping Wang.
 I received my Bachelor's degree from the School of Mathematical Sciences at Peking University in 2017.

 My research interest includes geometry processing and computer graphics.